EmmaPeders1/IT2810-Project4/README.md

 Use of global state management have been implemented through dark mode with use of Recoil.

-Most of the components, expect for the buttons, are MUI components, as we saw it appropiate to use this component library.
+Most of the components, expect for the buttons, are MUI components, as the group saw it appropiate to use this component library.

 The solution has a responsive web design.
 Layout, scaling and interaction posibilities are adaptable based on what type of device and screen size.
 By using CSS flexboxes, all the elements and their contents are visible and available for the user to see and interact with.